OSGeo/gdal/doc/source/programs/gdalwarp.rst

     the "warp memory" allowed it will subdivide the chunk into smaller chunks and try again.

+    A -wm value of "unlimited" will prevent this chunking.
+If sufficient memory is not available, the program will fail.

     If the -wm value is very small there is some extra overhead in doing many small chunks so setting it larger is better but it is a matter of diminishing returns.